davidrhoden/davidrhoden-basic-netlify/timeline/saw-the-day-after-nov-20-1983.md

 ---
 title: I saw The Day After on TV.
 date: 1983-11-20T19:00:00.000Z
-summary: This was a terrifying and depressing show.
 excerpt: This was a terrifying and depressing show.
 category: timeline
 image: /static/img/timeline/the-day-after-nov-20-1983.jpg